TedHusted/awake/awake.md/awake.md

 Idisi: Oceanus is acting on information that we provided to him as the Watch Team Leader.
 We monitor the briefings for the leaders of the 58 nations where we have a treaty.

 The hologram projectors display a collage of flags.
-They include the United States, China, Russia, France, the United Kingdom, and others.
+Including flags for America, China, England, France, Russia, and others.

 Idisi: Recent briefings for a dozen nations mention that Cháoxiǎn is automating more jobs to reduce costs.
 Intercepted reports show the black market trafficking in more and more illicit technology.
 We combined the reports with other intelligence.
 Our finding is that there is an 85% chance that Omnibots are creating the automated workers.